The sixth Painleve transcendent and uniformization of algebraic curves: Introduction

-The most remarkable feature of the proposed family is that it is infinite, uniformly describable and fundamental group representation of corresponding orbifolds (Riemann surfaces) coincides with the automorphism group of a function field generator, that is Painlev\'e function $y(\tau)$ itself.
-Moreover, the computational apparatus involves the {\em new\/} kind of theta-constants and we develop the differential calculus not only for meromorphic objects on our $\R$'s (functions and differentials as theta-ratios) but for these everywhere holomorphic functions as well.
+The most interesting feature of the proposed family is that it is infinite, uniformly describable and fundamental group representation of corresponding orbifolds (Riemann surfaces) coincides with the automorphism group of a function field generator, that is Painlev\'e function $y(\tau)$ itself.
+Moreover, the computational apparatus involves a \emph{new} kind of theta-constants and we develop the differential calculus not only for meromorphic objects on our $\R$'s (functions and differentials as theta-ratios) but for these everywhere holomorphic functions as well.

 Picard--Hitchin's class lies in the base of our constructions but extends further.
 Most nice examples we exhibit in the text are the hyperelliptic curves since they have numerous applications.
-Although explicitly describable curves appear abundantly, we do not touch on the classification problems; rather we stress the {\em ways of getting\/} the analytic results accompanying the uniformization theory because all the attendant problems of the theory have got an explicitly solvable form.
-The remarkable facet is that this is the first instance of that situation and it comes from the physical equation \Psix; this explains the presence of a large number of examples/exercises.
+Although explicitly describable curves appear abundantly, we do not touch on the classification problems; rather we stress the \emph{ways of getting the analytic results}; a key-note of the work.
+As a consequence, many problems accompanying the uniformization theory have got an explicitly solvable form.